PlanterApp/planter_blog/content/posts/2024-garden-plants/index.md

 image = "peter-garden.jpg"
 alt = "A view of Peter's community garden plot with several garden beds, a trellis, and a table and chairs"
 +++
-We here at Team Planter are getting busy planning our 2024 gardens in Planter!
-We hope you'll find inspiration for your own garden from the unique plans our team members have been working on:
+We here on The Planter Team have been getting busy planning our 2024 gardens!
+We hope you'll find inspiration for your own garden from the unique plans our team members have been working on in Planter:

 ## Peter